What is fingerprint recognition?

 After training our model, we want to test it on data it has never seen and how well it will perform.
 We will test our model on the real fingerprint images we have in our test variable.

 Now we randomly pick a fingerprint from test data to predict both its Id and fingers name.
 When both the predictions are correct, then we can say this kernel works great with two models.

 To conclude, we were able to build a simple CNN from scratch that predicts person id and finger number from fingerprint images.
 We extracted specific labels, converted images to arrays, pre-processed our dataset; we also set aside train data for our model to train on.
 Each model reaches around 98% accuracy, so eventually, the kernel can predict with great confidence!

 The code can be seen through this link.

-Clairvoyant creates simple and effective techniques to train models and make them work from scratch in real-world applications.
+Clairvoyant creates simple and effective techniques and technology used in fingerprint recognition to train models and make them work from scratch in real-world applications.
 The true potential of any data is seen and used to continually unlock progress and advance human endeavors in all fields of business and the public sector.